Elamipretide (Bendavia, MTP-131)

 What types of mitochondrial disease could it treat?

-Elamipretide is currently being trailed in patients with mitochondrial disease and muscle weakness (primary mitochondrial myopathy).
-It is also being trialed in patients with a mitochondrial disease known as Leber’s hereditary optic neuropathy (LHON).
+Elamipretide has been trailed in patients with mitochondrial disease and muscle weakness (primary mitochondrial myopathy).
+It has also been trialed in patients with a mitochondrial disease known as Leber’s hereditary optic neuropathy (LHON).

 Have there been any trials of Elamipretide?